Article

 Greer Spring is Missouri’s second-largest spring, churning out 214 million gallons of water a day.

-Spring Trail at Ha Ha Tonka State Park
+Ha Ha Tonka Spring

-Visit Springs | Missouri Department of Conservation (mo.gov) for more information on how springs form and their importance in Missouri.
+Visit Springs | Missouri Department of Conservation (mo.gov) for more information about how springs form and their importance in Missouri.